andysalerno/pass-ifier/README.md

 # Things to implement/fix
 * Consider allowing the user the ability to increase/decrease the entropy of the output, by allowing more words or characters
 * Switch from SHA256 to scrypt or bcrypt.
+* Perhaps switch to a dictionary of more common words, and increase word count to 4, a la XKCD?
+* Make the prompt and printed statements less ugly.

 # Disclamer
 Don't take medical advice from anyone besides your doctor, legal advice from anyone besides your lawyer, or cryptographic advice from anyone besides your cryptographer.